agronholm/apscheduler/docs/userguide.rst

 directly request a task to be run.

 A *data store* is used to store *schedules* and *jobs*, and to keep track of tasks.

+A *job executor* runs the job, by calling the function associated with the job's task.
+An executor could directly call the function, or do it in another thread, subprocess or even some external service.

 An *event broker* delivers published events to all interested parties.
 It facilitates the cooperation between schedulers and workers by notifying them of new or updated